Bihar

 Let’s take a closer look at some of the top tourist destinations in Bihar.

-1. Bodh Gaya : A holy city and UNESCO World Heritage Site known for the Mahabodhi Temple, where Gautama Buddha is said to have attained enlightenment.
-Bodh Gaya is a small town located in the state of Bihar, India.
+About Bodh Gaya, Bihar Bodh Gaya is a small town located in the state of Bihar, India.
 It holds immense significance as one of the most important Buddhist pilgrimage sites in the world.
 The town is renowned as the place where Gautama Buddha, the founder of Buddhism, attained enlightenment under the Bodhi tree.
+Bodh Gaya hosts the Mahabodhi Temple, recognized as a UNESCO World Heritage site, which stands at the very spot where people believe Buddha achieved enlightenment.
+The temple complex accommodates the famous Bodhi tree, which directly descends from the original tree under which Buddha meditated.
+Pilgrims and visitors … Continue reading

 Visit Our YouTube Video Channel Harshada Holidays